IgnatiusEzeani/GOST_Evaluation/README.md

 Then we can apply the schemes by checking whether the CRAFT representation of `brain development` is found in the 1st tuple or within the first 5 or 10 tuples etc.

 ## Evaluation Results
-Below is the result that I have got so far:
+**I will put the results in a nicer table later...I promise ;)** Below is the result that I have got so far:

 ```
 ---------- Top 1 ----------